earizon/txt_world_domination/test.md

   ```
   [[}]]

-* each block can be "tagged" with on or more topics using the syntax
+* each block (paragraph, ordered/unordered list, pre-formatted 2D) can be
+  "tagged" with on or more topics using the syntax
   ```
   [[{ topic1,...,topicB]]
   ```
+  The tag can be almost "anyware" (top/bottom, left/right or in the midst).

 # Topic Testing